 Over the years, we have engaged many interested organizational and leadership professionals as well as business educators who wanted to learn how to incorporate Pragmatic Inquiry into their work.
-We have developed a 2.5 day Leader Lab where participants go through the arc of inquiry on a project of theirs – most often the challenge they hope Pragmatic Inquiry can help them address – and learning the philosophy driving the Inquiry.uiry.
+We have developed a 1 day – “noon to noon” PathFinder Inquiry Leader Learning Lab where participants go through the Arc of Pragmatic Inquiry (API)on a project of theirs – most often the challenge they hope Pragmatic Inquiry can help them address – and learning the philosophy driving the Inquiry.

 PathFinder Inquiry Leader’s Qualification

 There is one fundamental qualification for a PathFinder Pragmatic Inquiry leader: You must be an inquirer yourself!
 You approach life with your actions driven by your values and vision and are open to new ideas, recognizing that you may not have all the answers.
-In other words, the Inquiry Leader must be a learner, open to the “truth we do not yet know, leading to the action we have yet to take”.
+In other words, the Inquiry Leader must be a learner -along with their students and clients – open to the “truth we do not yet know, leading to the action we have yet to take”.